 This recipe would’ve been passed around through families or passed around at churches.

-After that first publication, where the recipe was vague (just a list of ingredients and then says mix), it seems to change a little.
-I used the recipe published in 1979 of the Purity cookbook, which is very different to their recipe published in 1944.
+After that first publication, where the tart recipe was vague (just a list of ingredients and then says mix), it seems to have changed a little.
+I used the recipe published in 1979 in the Purity cookbook, which is very different to their recipe published in 1944.

 As with any recipe, the ingredients vary from family to family.
 Some make the filling with brown sugar; others add maple syrup or dark syrup.
 There is a big group of people who like it with dried fruit and others with nuts, and some with both.